 The focus of our Beginner Yoga Series is to encourage centering and receptiveness that lays the groundwork for openness both physically and mentally.
 Beginner Yoga provides a safe,supportive environment to explore the basics of practicing yoga while building strength and skill.
 You will learn the basics of sun salutations, foundation yoga postures and shapes, and the importance of connecting with the breath.
 Although this class is geared towards beginners whith little or no prior yoga experience, those with some experience can benefit from revisiting essential alignment, flow, and breath-work principles.
 This class is not affiliated with any one style of yoga (Ashtanga, Hatha, Vinyasa, etc.); it provides students with the building blocks to comfortably access any of these styles of practice.

-What to Wear: Since this yoga is hot, women often wear athletic tops with yoga capris or shorts.
+What to Wear: Women often wear athletic tops with yoga capris or shorts.
 Men usually wear just shorts, or shorts and an athletic top.